 Next, provide the code for your Welcome tab.
 Note that you will need to host any images yourself.
 Also, if you first create the content on your site and notice that the formatting is different (tables, font, etc.), it’s due to CSS.
 You are at the app’s mercy in terms of formatting, but you can also add your own CSS to this box.

 Another really nice benefit of this app is that you can easily create variations of the Welcome tab depending on whether a fan or non-fan is viewing it.
-This is a good idea since a call to action to “Click ‘Like'” doesn’t apply to fans.
+This is a good idea since a A call-to-action is a button or link on your ad that suggests the action you want your audience to take.
+Examples: "Learn More" or "Sign Up." to “Click ‘Like'” doesn’t apply to fans.
 So you can create a second Welcome tab that only fans will see in the second text box.

 Make it Default